vroncevic/gen_data_model/README.md

 # Generate Data Model (Django/Flask/SQLAlchemy).

+gen_data_model is toolset for generation data model for:
+* Django FWK
+* Flask FWK
+* SQLAlchemy FWK

+Developed in python code: 100%.

 The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.